chabad360/chabad360.github.io/content/post/mac-the-hardware.md

 a board based on the [ODroid XU4](https://www.hardkernel.com/shop/odroid-xu4-special-price/), an SBC that is multiple times more powerful than the Pi.

+### An ODroid What?

+The ODroid XU4, which has (to quote the landing page):

+> * Samsung Exynos 5422 Cortex™-A15 2Ghz and Cortex™-A7 Octa core CPUs
+> * Mali-T628 MP6(OpenGL ES 3.1/2.0/1.1 and OpenCL 1.2 Full profile)
+> * 2Gbyte LPDDR3 RAM PoP stacked

+Now, sure there is a 2GB model of the Pi,  but nothing the Pi has compares to an overpowered 8 core processor, plus a GPU featuring OpenGL (ES) and OpenCL support.

+If you still don't think that's good enough, you can check that landing page for some benchmarks.

 ## What I Got

 So this is a nice table with prices of what I got, a BOM (a Bill of Materials):